 Herbed Monkey Bread perfectly complements any pasta dish, or a steaming bowl of soup.
-Especially potato soup.
-Which reminds me, I haven’t shared that scrumptious recipe with you yet – Oooh, I can taste it now.
+Especially my amazing potato soup.
+Oooh, I can taste it now.
 Hmmm, maybe I shouldn’t construct a recipe post when I’m hungry.

 Without further ado, here’s the goods:

 - 3 to 3 1/2 cups all-purpose flour

 - 2 tbsp canola oil

 - 4 tbsp butter, melted, divided